 - Find the check in the disassembly.

-- Identify the conditional jump (e.g.,
+- Identify the conditional jump (for example,

 JZ 0x401050- Jump if Zero). - Patch it to always pass or always fail: